About OHCHR Nepal

 The High Commissioner for Human Rights is the principal United Nations official with responsibility for human rights and is accountable to the Secretary-General.

-Agreement between the High Commissioner and the Government of Nepal , 10 April 2005.
+Agreement between the High Commissioner and the Government of Nepal , 09 June 2010.

-Download the pdf version of the agreement(Mandate)
+Download the pdf version of the agreement.
+English / Nepali

-Biodata of Richard Bennett, Representative of
+Biodata of Jyoti Sanghera, Representative a.i (acting) of the

-the United Nations High Commissioner for Human Rights in Nepal
+United Nations High Commissioner for Human Rights in Nepal

 LA